Jet Stream 500

 • 10.5" - 3 blade high speed nylon propeller

-• Lift and drag forces measured via precision strain gages
+• Lift and drag forces measured via precision load cells

 • Wind speed measured and controlled via pitot tube (0.1 MPH resolution)

-• Data is collected by a microprocessor with a 12 bit A/D converter
+• Data is collected by a microcontroller with a 24 bit A/D converter

 • Displays values in Metric or English units

-• Control panel plugs into the tunnel for remote manual control
+• Control panel plugs into the wind tunnel for manual control

 • Simple 16 key keypad inputs wind speed and option commands